This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Scrub the potatoes and cut them into bite-sized pieces.
-Place the potatoes into a 2-quart pot and cover them with water.
-Bring the water to a boil, then reduce the heat to medium-high and simmer the potatoes for 10 to 12 minutes or until the potatoes are tender when pierced with a fork.
+- Place in a 2-quart pot and cover with water.
+Bring to a boil, then reduce heat and simmer 10 to 12 minutes, until fork-tender.
+Drain and cover to keep warm.

-- Add the chopped onions to the bacon drippings in the pot and cook, stirring frequently for 1 minute.
+- Add the chopped onions to the bacon drippings.
+Cook for 1 minute, stirring frequently.

-- Stir in the bacon and parsley.
+- Remove from heat.
+Gently fold in the warm potatoes until coated.
+Stir in the bacon and parsley.

 Notes